Universite-Gustave-Eiffel/waveguicsx/README.md

 cd ./waveguicsx
 ```

-### 3.2 Generate the docker image and run the container using :
+### 3.2 Generate the docker image and run the container

 FEniCSX is not a dependency of waveguicsx.
 Nevertheless, it is required to run the tutorials.
 We recommend using the docker image of DOLFINX/v0.6.0 sourced in complex mode before running the tutorials :